-In his "other spare time", Paul is an Academy Admissions Partner for the United States Coast Guard Academy.
+In his "other spare time", Paul is an Admissions Partner for the United States Coast Guard Academy (a son graduated there).
 So.... if you have a brilliant student looking for a 100% scholarship in engineering, naval architecture, management, marine and environmental science or government, just call and ask any questions you may have.

 Dr. Jacobs is an adult and geriatric psychiatrist who consults and treats our patients when needed.
 He started as a Brooklyn native, raised in New Jersey, and received his medical degree from the Robert Wood Johnson - Rutger’s Medical School.
 Roland completed his residency at UCLA and served as an Assistant Professor and Associate Research Psychiatrist at UCLA.
 He developed and runs inpatient and outpatient programs in geriatrics, adult and adolescent psychiatry in Los Angeles and Ventura Counties.